NoroffFEU/development-platforms/NextJs-case-study.md

 - In 2019, Next.js 8 was released, which added support for automatic code splitting and dynamic imports.

-- In 2020, Next.js 9 was released, which added support for built-in TypeScript support and automatic static optimization.
+- In 2020, Next.js 9 was released, which added support for built-in TypeScript and automatic static optimization.
 It also improved the support for dynamic imports.

 - Next.js has gained its popularity among developers due to its simplicity and ease of use.
-Its also very popular because it can handle big complex web applications.
+Its also very popular because it can handle big and complex web applications.

 - Today a lot of companies are using Next.js to build their web applications such as Netflix, Uber, TikTok, Twitch and many more.